Hi! My name's Chris. I've lived in Los Angeles since 1995, when I came out here for grad school. I 'm originally from the north side of Columbus, OH.

 I blog about illustration, painting, Atari, Christmas, books, style...and things from my favorite era: the late 1970s/early 80s.
 As well as assorted other stuff!

-CURRENTLY READING : Butcher's Crossing by John Williams
+CURRENTLY READING : The Troop by Nick Cutter

 August 1, 1984